WHAT WILL I NEED TO LEARN CROCHET?

-All you’ll need to start learning crochet is some yarn and a hook.
-In this guide I will cover the basics and show you how to learn crochet.
+All you’ll need to start learning crochet is some yarn, a hook, and a little guidance, which I will provide below.

 HOW TO LEARN CROCHET – Step 1: YARN